lxdao-official/metapavo-extension/README.md

 add /extensions folder to chrome

-each time you modify the extension, you need to rebuild and reload it in chrome
+each time you modify the extension, you need to rebuild and reload it in

 ## struct